 Sleepless nights are nothing to take lightly.
 The whole body suffers without sleep, and it can even lead to serious health complications like high blood pressure, which increases risk of heart attack and stroke.
 Sleep disorders come in many forms.
 Identifying the cause of your sleeping problems is a key factor in creating a treatment plan.

-Our sleep center is designed with special rooms for daytime diagnostic sleep studies.
+Our Sleep Disorders Center is designed with special rooms for daytime diagnostic sleep studies.
 During a sleep study, our sleep specialists can observe your behaviors when trying to rest and help you figure out what’s causing your sleep disorder.

 The following are some common sleep disorders:

 - Insomnia – Perhaps the most well-known sleep disorder, insomnia is condition where a person cannot fall asleep or has trouble staying asleep.
 There are many possible causes of insomnia, including arthritis, asthma, and muscle pains, but it can also be caused by psychological conditions that require cognitive behavioral therapy for treatment.